Skip to content

 AI workload balancing runs during the sprint

-Sprint planning balances the work at the start.
-TARO's AI watches the sprint in real time and surfaces rebalancing suggestions as things shift new tasks added, people blocked, velocity dropping so the distribution stays healthy all the way through.
+Planning balances work at the start.
+TARO's AI watches the sprint and surfaces rebalancing suggestions as things shift, keeping distribution healthy.

 Carryover handled at close not forgotten